By Nick Cain

 Not only was the All Black triumphal march interrupted by the Lions, there was also a reminder this summer that the Irish – who provided key players to the Lions cause – are capable of sticking a spanner in the Southern Hemisphere works.

-The champions beating on the other side of the Tasman Sea at the same time the French were being rolled over in New Zealand will have reminded Hansen that however good his side looks there are no guarantees.
+The Six Nations champions beating Australia on the other side of the Tasman Sea at the same time the French were being rolled over in New Zealand will have reminded Hansen that however good his side looks there are no guarantees.

 Hansen appears edgy despite three victories over the French – two of them overwhelming – in which New Zealand clearly benefited from controversial refereeing decisions.